Bachelor's Degree in Life Sciences

 - Quality Manager

-- Product stewardship (responsible for the safety and environmental impact of products)
+- Product stewardship (responsibility for product safety and environmental impact)

 - Risk Assessment Expert (Health, Environment)